NewsAppsUMD/first-django-app-umd/docs/index.rst

         path('summary/<int:summary_id>/', views.summary, name='summary'),
     ]

 This creates URLs for a main page for categories and a detail page for each category, the latter using a slug.
-Next, in expenses/views.py, add the following:
+Next, in foreclosures/views.py, add the following:

 .. code-block:: python
     :emphasize-lines: 3, 14-19

     from django.shortcuts import render, get_object_or_404
-    from expenses.models import Summary, Detail, Category
+    from foreclosures.models import Summary, Detail, Category

     def index(request):
       total_summaries = Summary.objects.count()
       total_detail = Detail.objects.count()
-      return render(request, 'expenses/index.html', context={'total_summaries': total_summaries, 'total_detail': total_detail})
+      return render(request, 'foreclosures/index.html', context={'total_summaries': total_summaries, 'total_detail': total_detail})

     def summary(request, summary_id):
       summary = Summary.objects.get(id=summary_id)
-      return render(request, 'expenses/summary.html', {'summary': summary})
+      return render(request, 'foreclosures/summary.html', {'summary': summary})

     def categories(request):
       categories = Category.objects.all().order_by('name')
-      return render(request, 'expenses/categories.html', {'categories': categories})
+      return render(request, 'foreclosures/categories.html', {'categories': categories})

     def category_detail(request):
         pass

 We'll start with the categories view, which fetches all of our Category objects and returns them to a template.
-Except we need to make that template, so in expenses/templates/expenses create categories.html and put this inside:
+Except we need to make that template, so in foreclosures/templates/foreclosures create categories.html and put this inside:

 .. code-block:: html